 In line with such guidelines, Ubuntoo's recommends that companies providing biodegradable materials, products or packaging:

 1.Avoid unqualified use of the term "biodegradable" to describe their products

 2.Any claim of biodegradability should be accompanied by a description of specific conditions and environments under which the material or product will undergo degradation in nature

 3.It is strongly recommended that companies provide globally accepted certifications or testing for various biodegradability claims (such as the BPA certification for industrial composting)

 Further in line with the position articulated by the European Commission as well as major CPG companies, Ubuntoo recommends that "biodegradable" plastics should not be considered a solution for littering (or worse a license to litter).
 Appropriate collection and end-of-life solutions (such as industrial composting or home composting) need to be put into place to avoid biodegradable plastics ending up as litter in the environment.

 Thank you for your interest in Ubuntoo.
 You need to create an account to continue.

 Please Susbscribe to get free access to our newsletter, solutions database, knowledge resources and more.

-Revive Eco work towards creating local solutions to solve global problems by developing high-value natural products from used coffee grounds
+Revive Eco is working towards creating local solutions to solve global problems by developing high-value natural products from used coffee grounds.